srsarangi/droneswarm/README.md

 iii.
 Open the **FinalVideo** scene and click on the play button.

 iv.
-Select the leader drone and Check the "Go"  checkbox in the Leader Waypoints section in _Inspector_.
+Select the leader drone and Check the **Go**  checkbox in the Leader Waypoints section in _Inspector_.

 ##3.
 Important Points

 ***Assets -> Scenes -> Final Scenes***  Contains all the simulated environments

-***Assets -> Scripts -> Final Scripts***  Contains all the script files for Swarm
+**Assets -> Scripts -> Final Scripts**  Contains all the script files for Swarm

-***Currently, Leader Waypoints movements is provided for Finalvideo.
-To run any other environments.
-Modify Leader Waypoints accordingly.
-It is present in Assets -> Scripts -> Final Scripts.***
+Currently, the path for the leader is fixed which can be changed as per requirements by editing final scripts.